gahanlal/LLMAgents/README.md

 # LLMAgents
-LLM to improve efficiency in various tasks
+LLM agents to improve efficiency in various tasks